-In this guide: How to choose insurance for meditation teachers and yoga studios, and why you need it.
+In this guide: How to choose insurance for meditation teachers and mindfulness studios, and why you need it.

-When you’re thinking about becoming a meditation teacher or a yoga teacher, or if you are opening a yoga studio, it is vital that you get the proper insurance that you need before you start teaching students.
+When you’re thinking about becoming a meditation teacher or if you are opening a mindfulness studio, it is vital that you get the proper insurance that you need before you start teaching students.

-Insurance is vital for teaching yoga and meditation (although it is more important for yoga teachers than meditation teachers).
+Insurance is vital for teaching meditation and mindfulness (although it is more important for yoga teachers than meditation teachers).

 The role of insurance is essentially to make sure that your business is covered in the event that anything goes wrong.
 For instance, if one of your students is injured in a class or suffers an event such as a seizure (which can happen when meditating), you will need to be insured to make sure you can cover any claim that the student makes.

 Insurance will help you feel safe and secure because you are financially covered.

 Insurance for mindfulness and meditation teachers should cover the following things:

 - Products liability

 - Employers liability

 - Money cover